hackseq/hs19-pop/README.md

 APIs used for chemical structure modelling and pathway visualization: PubChem and DrugBank.

 # Features
 PolyMapper presents drug interaction data and medication data in a straightforward Shiny R application.

 The drug interaction data is queried with Python from BioSNAP.
 BioSNAP provides drug interaction data that is used for polypharmacy studies.
 The data is stored in a CSV file.

 The medication data is queried with Python from PubChem and DrugBank.
 The relevant information (i.e. drug names and pathways) are stored as JSON objects.

 The website then displays the data by drug for adverse drug interactions and affected pathways.
 Affected pathways are provided from clustering pathways impacted by the drugs in the drug combinations.
 The side effects of the drug combinations are displayed with textual summaries.
 Static visualizations of the drug combinations are provided.

 # Project Goal
+hackseq19:

+PolyMapper highlights biological pathways impacted by multiple drugs.
+The goal for the hackathon is to provide an application that uses factual drug data and show the drug interactions that affect the same biological pathway.

+Overall:

+The next step for the project is to use the pathway data to model drugs that have negative interactions and are not found in the same pathway.
+This will require using drug data found in research papers.
+The eventual use case is to model chemical interactions of theoretical drugs in a virtualized model of different biological and biochemical pathways.

 # Installation